Tauseef-Hilal/Reflect/README.md

 <br>

 # Commands
 iCODE has a lot of commands to work with.
-I've divided them into different<br>
-groups (Command groups or `Cogs`).
+I've divided them into different groups (Command groups or `Cogs`).
 <br>
 1. [General Commands](https://github.com/Tauseef-Hilal/Echo#general-commands)